 A fourth child, and the older of the couple's two daughters, came along on 14 November 1920.
 She was named Leona Anerine Horton, an unusual name.
 I am guessing that Ethel and Herbert gave their first daughter this combination of names simply because they liked how the names sound.
-In the photo on the next page, we have a glimpse of baby Leona, held by Herbert, next to his new Model T Ford.
-The occasion was the funeral for Ethel's grandmother, Zerilda Manervia Puckett, who died 30 January 1921.
+In the photo, we have a glimpse of baby Leona, held by Herbert, next to his new Model T Ford.
+The occasion was the funeral for Ethel's grandmother, Zerilda Manervia Puckett, who died 30

+January 1921.
 From left to right: Ethel, dressed very stylishly; Herbert holding Leona; Raymond, Glenn, and Wilson.